Seeds Kids Worship

 Volunteer Development and Leadership Training

 Sustainable children’s ministry requires strong volunteer teams who share the vision for biblical foundation building.
-Your leader should recruit, train, and support volunteers in creating transformational ministry experiences.

 Volunteer leadership includes: